lfaletti/assessment-front/README.md

 ## Functions ##

 List all clients.

 List policies by client name.

-Register using a client user name.
+Register using a client user name (first step!).

 Login using a client user name.

 ## First use ##